What is received cash journal entry?

 It is important to note that the receipt of cash in any of the above-mentioned scenarios is always debited in the books of accounts because it is an asset for the business.

-1. Journal entry for cash received by the debtor
+1. Journal entry for cash received from the debtor

-Cash a/c Debit Debit the increase in asset
+Cash A/c Debit Real Debit what comes in

-To Debtor a/c Credit Credit the decrease in asset
+To Debtor A/c Credit Personal Credit the giver

 2. Journal entry for cash received from the sale of goods